Getting Ready for Functional Skills Maths - Level 1

 Calculate the area and perimeter of simple shapes including those that are made up of a combination of rectangles

-Draw 2-D shapes and demonstrate an understanding of line symmetry and knowledge of the relative size of angles
+Calculate the volumes of cubes and cuboids, draw 2-D shapes and demonstrate an understanding of line symmetry and knowledge of the relative size of angles, interpret plans, elevations and nets of simple 3-D shapes, use angles when describing position and direction, and measure angles in degrees

-Represent discrete data in tables, diagrams and charts including pie charts, bar charts and line graphs
+Represent discrete data in tables, diagrams and charts including pie charts, bar charts and line graphs, group discrete data and represent grouped data graphically, find the mean and range of a set of quantities

-Use equally likely outcomes to find the probabilities of simple events and express them as fractions of combined events, and recording the information using diagrams or tables
+Understand probability on a scale from 0 (impossible) to 1 (certain) and use probabilities to compare the likelihood of events, use equally likely outcomes to find the probabilities of simple events and express them as fractions of combined events, and recording the information using diagrams or tables

 Entry Requirements